-One of the biggest benefits is that strides get you used to speed training as a beginner runner.
+One of the biggest benefits is that strides get you used to speed training as a new or beginner runner.

 Strides, on the other hand, are simple and easy to perform before or after your run.

 Another great benefit of running strides is that they mentally and physically prepare you to run fast before a race if done as part of a warm up.

-And if you’re short on time, strides only take a few minutes as part of your run or as a standalone activity.
+If you’re short on time, strides only take a few minutes to complete as part of your run or as a standalone activity.

 How to run strides

-A stride should feel like a controlled pace rather than a full on sprint.
+Remember, a stride should feel like a controlled pace rather than a full on sprint.
 Throughout all of this, really focus on your form.
-Check out my post on how to improve running form for more info.

 Make sure you keep your chest high and shoulders relaxed.
 Make sure you have proper arm swing during your easy run and accelerated run.

 Here is a sample strides workout to try on your next run: